 SO College Clubs are programs that connect college students and individuals with intellectual disabilities through sport to build friendships and help lead the social justice movement of Special Olympics.
-Created by college students for college students, the network seeks the membership of campuses that seek the common goals of enhancing the lives of people with intellectual disabilities
+Created by college students for college students, the network seeks the membership of campuses that seek the common goals of enhancing the lives of people with intellectual disabilities and building a more accepting world for all.
+SO College Clubs host programs on campus, but also can support area programs.

+Core Elements:

-- Core Elements SO College Clubs are made up of three core elements: Inclusive Sports, Youth Leadership, and opportunities for Full Campus Involvement.
-Together these components can help students work for and with Special Olympics athletes to help transform school campuses into communities of acceptance and respect. - Sports Start an inclusive Unified Sports team comprised of college students and Special Olympics athletes; or host a local or state level Special Olympics event.
+SO College Clubs are made up of three core elements: Inclusive Sports, Youth Leadership, and opportunities for Full Campus Involvement.
+Together these components can help students work for and with Special Olympics athletes to help transform school campuses into communities of acceptance and respect.

+Unified Sports:

+Start an inclusive Unified Sports team comprised of college students and Special Olympics athletes; or host a local or state level Special Olympics event.
 Unified Sports can be comprised of competitive teams or as recreational sports just for fun.

 SO College Clubs can participate in Unified Sports within their own school, but can also participate in intercollegiate competition.
 Unified Rivalry Series utilize the excitement of varsity athletics rivalries bringing together unified teams from each school.
+National Intramural and Recreational Sports Association (NIRSA) Regional and National tournaments provide schools to participate in Unified Divisions at NIRSA level events.

+Inclusive Youth Leadership:

+SO College Clubs can function as a student-led club that is fully recognized by your school; or students can be a part of the Games Organizing Committee for the local or state Special Olympics.

+Whole School Engagement

-National Intramural and Recreational Sports Association (NIRSA) Regional and National tournaments provide schools to participate in Unified Divisions at NIRSA level events. - Leadership SO College Clubs can function as a student-led club that is fully recognized by your school; or students can be a part of the Games Organizing Committee for the local or state Special Olympics. - Involvement Host an awareness campaign, such as Spread the Word the End the Word®; coach at the local level, or invite students to become Fans in the Stands at local Special Olympics games and cheer on the athletes or take the plunge.
+Host an awareness campaign, such as Spread the Word the End the Word®; coach at the local level, or invite students to become Fans in the Stands at local Special Olympics games and cheer on the athletes or take the plunge.

-Connecting with local area programs
+Connecting with local area programs: